Mvkarthikeya07/Machine-Learning-Based-Clinical-Diabetes-Prediction-System/README.md

-🧠 Diabetes Prediction Web Application
+🧠 Clinical Diabetes Prediction System

 A full-stack Machine Learning + Flask web application that predicts diabetes risk using real medical diagnostic features.
 This project demonstrates a complete ML workflow — from data preprocessing to model training, saving, API integration, and deployment-ready web UI.